-Simply Natural Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.
+Simply Natural Grain Free Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Simply Natural product line includes just one dry dog food, claimed to meet AAFCO nutrient profiles for all life stages.
+The Simply Natural Grain Free product line includes two dry dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.

 Dry Dog Food